pmd/pmd/docs/pages/pmd/userdocs/extending/metrics_howto.md

   patterns you may want to look at:
   * *Visitor metrics:* Those metrics use one or more AST visitor to compute their value.
-That's especially good to implement metrics that count some kind of node, Additionnally, it makes your metric more easily generalisable to other node types. e.g. [NPath complexity](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/metrics/internal/NpathMetric.java) or [NCSS](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/metrics/internal/NcssMetric.java).
+That's especially good to implement metrics that count some kind of node, e.g. [NPath complexity](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/metrics/internal/NpathMetric.java) or [NCSS](https://github.com/pmd/pmd/blob/master/pmd-java/src/main/java/net/sourceforge/pmd/lang/java/metrics/internal/NcssMetric.java).
+    Additionally, it makes your metric more easily generalisable to other node types.

   * *Signature matching metrics:* That's even more straightforward when you want to count the number of methods or fields that match a specific signature, e.g.